linear-b/gitstream/docs/execution-model.md

           reviewers: {{ repo | codeExperts(gt=10) }}
 ```

 -  Explain code experts only if the label “suggest-reviewer” exists.
-    After each commit **or** after adding the label.
+  The automation will be triggered after each commit and after each label addition.
+If the label “suggest-reviewer” exists, it will trigger the `explain-code-experts` automation

 ``` yaml+jinja
 on:
   - commit